cjmet/Sandbox_Web/README.md

 - More Playing with Animations and Sprites.
 - Modular Double-Div Animations, that could in the future be controlled by JavaScript.
   - It's more difficult to repeat modular or grouped animations in pure CSS as there is neither grouping nor delay-after options.
+    - You can add a delay after using keyframes, but then the animations become non-modular, and I was purposefully looking at modular design.

 ### 24/08/14
 - Playing with Animations